-Although a multi-organ disease, it is the pulmonary disease that presents the most challenge and continues to be the main cause of mortality.
-Most individuals have respiratory disease and exocrine pancreatic insufficiency.
+Although CF is a multi-organ disease, it is the pulmonary disease that presents the most challenge and continues to be the main cause of mortality.
+Most people with CF have respiratory disease and exocrine pancreatic insufficiency.
 The CFTR defect is expressed in many epithelial cells including sweat ducts, airway epithelium, pancreatic ducts, intestine, biliary tree and vas deferens.